pmluhar411/E-Commerce-App-using-Android--Kotlin/README.md

 4.MEMBERREG:
-Java file containing constructor to initialize database objects for users and functions to get(return) characteristics(variables) for each object.
+kotlin file containing constructor to initialize database objects for users and functions to get(return) characteristics(variables) for each object.

 5.LOGIN PAGE: